 Asset-Based Valuation Methods

-A good starting point for figuring out how to calculate what a business is worth is to master the asset approach.
 This technique involves taking the sum of the assets your business owns and placing a combined market value on them.

 - Real estate